 Step 1.
 Back up the site you wish to overwrite

 Because you already have a live site present, it’s good practice to back up the the existing site before installing a new one over it.
 Install the Duplicator Pro plugin on the destination site and create a package.
 Using one of the cloud storage options is the best option to keep it safe.

 Step 2.
-Install an HTML Maintenance Page
+Install an HTML maintenance page (optional)

 Depending on your situation and traffic, you’ll usually want to avoid having visitors experience HTTP errors while your site is being restored.
 To address this, download an HTML maintenance page and name it ‘index.html’ so anyone who hits your site will be know it’s under maintenance.

 This page has a list of free and commercial maintenance pages you can use.
 Important: These are HTML pages and not WordPress plugins.
 This is important since you’ll be replacing the existing site thus installing a WordPress plugin isn’t appropriate for this scenario.

 Step 3.
 Put the installer.php and archive files in the site’s directory

 Just as is done with a standard install, put the installer and archive files in the directory where you wish to install the site.

 At this point, start the installation by browsing to the installer.php file.
 You’ll notice that the “Mode” indication in the upper right-hand corner of the installer will show “Overwrite Install” in red.